Lower Teeth Braces: Types, Benefits, and Considerations

 Table of Contents

-Most people associate orthodontics with complete braces that straighten both upper and lower teeth, but the lower teeth alone must be aligned in certain cases.
+Most people associate orthodontics with complete braces that straighten both upper and lower teeth, but the lower teeth alone must be aligned in some cases.

 This comprehensive guide explores the braces available for lower teeth, their advantages, and important factors to remember before beginning treatment.
 Whether your goal is to achieve a perfectly aligned smile or have minor imperfections, knowing your options is the first step toward a more confident you.